 - Coral Snakes – Coral snakes might be the smallest of the venomous snakes on this list, ranging in size from 18-30 inches with slender bodies, but they should always be taken seriously.
 Its most distinguishing feature is its coloring.
 Red, black and yellow bands alternate throughout the entire body.
 Use the phrase “red on yellow, you’re a dead fellow.
 Red on black, you’re okay Jack” to easily distinguish between common imitators.
 These snakes inhabit the coastal plains of the southern United States and are usually found near water sources, but they are not seen often as they spend much of their time underground.
 When threatened, they will elevate their heads and curl the tip of their tails, giving a clear warning not to come any closer.

 Non-venomous snakes do not produce venom, making their bites less lethal, but by no means pleasant.
-Most venomous snakes have a rounded head, but some species can flatten their heads to present a more triangular shape to ward off potential predators.
+Most venomous snakes have rounded heads, but some species can flatten their heads to present a more triangular shape to ward off potential predators.

 How to Recognize Non-Venomous Snakes